 Delivering inclusivity online

 In the January Issue of Rewards, Recognition & Employee Engagement Excellence, it stated emotional safety is one of the pillars of an inclusive space, even online.
-It is essential to show every employee how their contribution matters, respect their voice and celebrate the individualism as each member is unique.
+It is essential to show every employee how their contribution matters, respect their voice and celebrate individualism as each member is unique.
 Treat everyone with fairness and equality.

 Different practises can be adopted to help to nurture a healthy digital culture, but an essential part is to listen carefully to individuals.
 Without sufficient knowledge and evaluation of the ongoing struggle, any further steps towards inclusion may be disrupted.
-Every person is unique; therefore, the approach must be tailored fit each specific case.
+Every person is unique; therefore, the approach must be tailored to fit each specific case.

 Here at TRG, we have many employees and interns coming from different places.
 In addition to usual work-related online meetings, we regularly meet online on less formal occasions.
 We celebrate individual successes, promote cultural exchanges between team members and have daily informal check-in calls.
 We have an open-door policy, and everyone is encouraged to present their opinions and feedback because only through honesty and trust, the organisation can stay true to its cultural values.